likers/MathLayout/README.md

 # MathLayout
 Make Swift Auto Layout in a most straightforward way.
-Just like you are doing linear equations.
+Just like you are doing simple linear equations and get rid of annoying syntaxes.

 ```
 import UIKit